Legal Niche Guide For Solo Lawyers

 Solo legal practice is changing.

-Routine legal work is increasingly automated.
+Routine work is being automated.

-Why Niching Matters For Solo Lawyers Now
+Why Niching Matters Now

 This guide explains why niching works, when it works, and how to do it properly as a solo lawyer.